sdl/ecommerce-framework/cms/README.md

 Instructions
 -------------

+Before running the import script the needed DLLs needs to be copied.
+See [Import/Export DLLs](./ImportExport/README.md) for further information.

 The CMS import script is generic and is used for all packages.
 The syntax for calling the script:

 ```.\cms-import.ps1  -cmsUrl [CMS url] -moduleZip [Module ZIP filename]